DFE-Digital/get-into-teaching-app/app/views/content/accessibility.md

 This website was last tested independently on 4 May 2022.
 The test was carried out by Digital Accessibility Centre (DAC) Limited.

-We have commissioned the Digital Accessibility Centre (DAC) to carry out a WCAG 2.1 AA level technical compliance audit that also includes extensive manual testing.
+We are in the process of commissioning a further WCAG 2.1 AA level technical compliance audit, including comprehensive manual testing.

 The services/websites currently booked in for testing are: